An l^{p}-Version of von-Neumann Dimension For Banach Space Representations of Sofic Groups: Introduction

-Voiculescu in \cite{Voi} and Gournay in \cite{Gor} noticed that for \emph{amenable} groups $\Gamma,$ we can define this dimension as a limit of normalized approximate dimensions of $F_{n}\Omega,$ with $F_{n}$ a F\o lner sequence, and $\Omega\subseteq H.$ This formula is analogous to the definition of entropy for actions of an amenable group on a topological space or measure space.
-Gournay noticed that his expression for $l^{2}$-dimensions makes sense for subspaces of $l^{p}(\Gamma,V),$ and defined a similar isomorphism invariant for subspaces of $l^{p}(\Gamma,V).$ In particular, Gournay shows that if there is an injective $\Gamma$-equivariant linear map of finite type (see \cite{Gor} for the definition) with closed image from $l^{p}(\Gamma,V)\to l^{p}(\Gamma,W)$ then $\dim V\leq \dim W$ .
+Voiculescu in \cite{Voi} and Gournay in \cite{Gor} noticed that for \emph{amenable} groups $\Gamma,$ we can define this dimension as a limit of normalized approximate dimensions of $F_{n}\Omega,$ with $F_{n}$ a F\o lner sequence, and $\Omega\subseteq H.$ This formula is analogous to the definition of entropy for actions of an amenable group on a compact metrizable space or measure space.
+Gournay noted that a formula for von Neumann dimension similar to Voiculescu's makes senses for subspaces of $l^{p}(\Gamma,V),$ with $\Gamma$ amenable.
+Using this, he defined an isomorphism invariant for subspaces of $l^{p}(\Gamma,V)$ agreeing with von Neumann dimension in the case $p=2$.
+In particular, Gournay shows that if $\Gamma$ is amenable, and there is an injective $\Gamma$-equivariant linear map of finite type (see \cite{Gor} for the definition) with closed image from $l^{p}(\Gamma,V)\to l^{p}(\Gamma,W)$ then $\dim V\leq \dim W.$

-Recently, in \cite{Bow},\cite{KLi} a theory of entropy for actions of a \emph{sofic} group on a probability space or topological space has been developed.
-Using this theory, it was shown for sofic groups $\Gamma$ that probability measure preserving Bernoulli actions $\Gamma\curvearrowright (X,\mu)^{\Gamma}$ are not isomorphic if the entropy of $(X,\mu)$ does not equal the entropy of $(Y,\nu),$ and that Bernoulli actions are not isomorphic as topological actions if $|X|\ne |Y|.$ We can think of the action of $\Gamma$ on $l^{p}(\Gamma,V)$ as analogous to a Bernoulli action, since both actions are given by translating functions on the group.
-Combining ideas in Kerr and Li \cite{KLi} and Voiculescu in \cite{Voi}, we define an isomorphism invariant
+Recently, in \cite{Bow},\cite{KLi} a theory of entropy for actions of a \emph{sofic} group on a probability space or a compact metrizable space has been developed.
+Using this theory, it was shown for sofic groups $\Gamma$ that probability measure preserving Bernoulli actions $\Gamma\curvearrowright (X,\mu)^{\Gamma},\Gamma \actson (Y,\nu)$ are not isomorphic if the entropy of $(X,\mu)$ does not equal the entropy of $(Y,\nu),$ if $\Gamma,$ and that Bernoulli actions $\Gamma\actson X^{\Gamma},\Gamma\actson Y^{\Gamma}$ are not isomorphic as actions on compact metrizable spaces if $|X|\ne |Y|$ (here $X$ and $Y$ are finite).
+We can think of the action of $\Gamma$ on $l^{p}(\Gamma,V)$ as analogous to a Bernoulli action, since both actions are given by translating functions on the group.
+Combining ideas of Kerr and Li \cite{KLi} and Voiculescu in \cite{Voi}, we define an isomorphism invariant

 for a uniformly bounded action of a sofic group on a separable Banach space $Y$ (all our Banach spaces will be complex, unless explicitly mentioned otherwise).